scrim-network/Ruckertetal_SLR2016/README.md

 - DEoptim
 - compiler

 This R code is intended to help users who wish to work with the sea-level rise projections or methods shown in Ruckert et al. (in prep.) in greater detail than provided in the appendix of the text.
-Key functionality these scripts include:
+Key functionality of these scripts include:

 1. Global sea-level rise projections from 1880 to 2300 with associated probabilities
 2. How to fit a model to observations with AR1 residuals using Markov Chain Monte Carlo and Bootstrap